Northbridge Services Group: History

 The firm hit the news in late 2003 when it announced it was seeking an investor to fund an operation to seize the disgraced ex-Liberian President Charles Taylor, who had been granted asylum in Nigeria at the time.
-Northbridge claimed that it had personnel that were ready to kidnap Taylor for a $2 million reward which had been offered by the United States Congress.
+Northbridge claimed that it had personnel that were ready to arrest and depose Taylor for a $2 million dollar bounty which had been offered by the United States Congress.
 A director at the firm, Pasquale Dipofi, said that any potential investors in the operation would be able to split the profits with the firm.

+Starting in 2004 to 2007, the company was instrumental in providing security and logistical support in Iraq.
+In 2024 the company rebranded itself by launching a new website, instilling new leadership and new corporate governance.

 Services

 Northbridge Services Group routinely provides governments, multi-national corporations, non-governmental organisations, the corporate sector and prominent individuals with: